zaskier/e-commerce-api/README.md

 # e-commerce-api

 e-commerce service with users and products.
-It is developed with NestJS, PostgreSQL, Typescript.
+It is developed with Typescript, NestJS, PostgreSQL, typeORM it is using Docker.
+Documentation for API is created with Swagger.

+- Tests are done with Jest and Superstest.
+- Authorisation is done by passwords stored in api DB and authentication is done with JWT.
+- On users endpoint can be performed CRUD operations
-Users can add review curently anonymous in the future they will be able to add them woth relations Users can be created.
+- Users can add review curently anonymous in the future they will be able by ahthorisation and with saced relation to product and user
+- Products are done in test form and for now they are only stored in application memory.

 ## Step to be done before deployment